Growing Technology in FPGA That You Should Know

 Better fabric designs

-Apart from the introduction of the SONOS technology, the improved fabric designs have also been a reason for the success of the modern Xilinx FPGA.
+Apart from the introduction of the SONOS technology, the improved fabric designs have also been a reason for the success of the modern Xilinx FPGA board.
 It has helped thousands and millions of devices to meet the required performance and the consumption of power has been one-tenth of what it would normally use had it been the traditional method.
 The trade-off between performance and power has been one to applaud in the last few developments of the FPGA.
 The core logic supply voltage has been very measured so that it can perform at its highest level even when using a nominal voltage.
 That is where the 7.5 V power has come into play.

 Previously, metal wire suffered from poor scaling and this affected the performance of the circuit board.
 But as the technology has progressed, the systems are now using 28nm and much lower wiring resistance instead of 68nm.
 This has resulted in a far better performance of the FPGA and the circuit board together.

 There is no doubt that FPGA is here to stay.
-The technologies that are being introduced every year to make this system more affordable for people is something that has surprised the experts.
+The technologies that are being introduced every year to make this system more affordable for people are something that has surprised the experts.
 With the recent introductions of SONOS and the better fabric designs, it is believed that the future of FPGA is safe.
 So, if you are one of those who are looking for an affordable FPGA solution, there is a bunch of good news waiting for you.